-Vigdís Finnbogadóttir, the fourth President of Iceland, was the first woman in the world to be elected a constitutional Head of State.
-She was first elected in 1980 to a four-year term, winning the election against three male contenders, and then re-elected for three additional terms in 1984, 1988, and 1992.
-She left office in August 1996, having decided not to stand again.
-President Finbogadottir devoted herself to the cultivation of the identity and integrity of the nation: its language, its individual and distinctive culture, and its youth.
+Vigdís Finnbogadóttir, the fourth President of Iceland, was the first woman in the world to be constitutionally elected Head of State.
+She was first elected in 1980 for a four-year term, winning the election against three male contenders, and then re-elected for three additional terms in 1984, 1988, and 1992.
+She left office in August 1996, having decided not to run for elections again.
+President Finbogadóttir devoted herself to the cultivation of the identity and integrity of the nation: its language, its unique and distinctive culture, and its youth.
 She is a champion of reforestation in Iceland and has strongly supported land reclamation in the eroded areas of Iceland.
-She is a founder, member and patron of the "Save the Children" Association in Iceland.
+She is also a founder, member and patron of the "Save the Children" Association in Iceland.
 She is a dedicated spokesman for human rights and a lifetime honorary member of the Women's Rights Association in Iceland.

 After leaving office, the President served as the founding Chair of the Council of Women World Leaders and the first Chair of a "World Commission on the Ethics in Scientific Knowledge and Techology" at UNESO in Paris.
 In November 1998, she was nominated Goodwill Ambassador of Languages at UNESCO, and in 2000, UN Goodwill Ambassador in the fight against Racism and Xenophobia.

 Katrín Jakobsdóttir